cober2019/IOS-XE-Ops/README.rst

 **Configs:**
 ---------------

-    - All configs whether pass or fail are stored in the local program directory, app/configs
+    - All configs whether pass or fail are stored in the local program directory, app/configs as XML files

 **View, Add, Modify interfaces:**
 ---------------